uw-midsun/strategy-onboarding/README.md

 This is intended as more of an introduction to Python, which is the primary language we use for strategy projects, and some libraries around it.
 If you're more familiar with Python, this might only take you a couple minutes.

-Feel free to message Emma Wai on Slack with any questions.
+Feel free to message Prabhav Khera or Rodrigo Tiscareno on Slack with any questions.

 ## Usage